asma-hawari-cko/flutterBridge/README.md

     }
 }

+---

-💳 Accept Wallet Payments
+## 💳 Accept Wallet Payments
-🍎 Apple Pay
+#🍎 Apple Pay

 To add Apple Pay support:

-Create an Apple Merchant ID and a Payment Processing Certificate in the Apple Developer Portal.
+Create an Apple Merchant ID and a Payment Processing Certificate in the Apple Developer Portal .

 Generate a CSR from Checkout.com: